Addressing the challenges facing

 the criminal justice system.

-This 36-credit program is offered entirely online and can be completed in less than 24 months, making it an attractive option for students who may be currently employed.
+This 36-credit program is offered entirely online and can be completed in 24 months, making it an attractive option for students who may be currently employed.
 Our asynchronous learning model allows for convenience and flexibility.
-All components of this program can be accessed through an Internet browser running on an IBM PC (Windows or Linux) or Apple Macintosh (Apple OS).
-Click here to learn more about our minimum hardware and software requirements.
+Successful completion of this program includes the courses listed below.
+More information, including course descriptions and sequencing, can be found in the Adler School Catalog.